charlienash/nricp/README.md

 ![face demo]
 (https://github.com/charlienash/nricp/blob/master/demos/faceDemo.jpg)

 nricp is a MATLAB implementation of a non-rigid variant of the iterative closest point algorithm.
 It can be used to register 3D surfaces or point-clouds.
-The algorithm is an implementation of the method described in the following paper along with some additional features:
+The method is described in the following paper:

 'Optimal Step Nonrigid ICP Algorithms for Surface Registration', Amberg, Romandhani and Vetter, CVPR, 2007.